jesselessa/jessbook/README.md

 ## Stay updated

-To stay updated with the project latest changes, you can pull them from the repository : `git pull origin main`
+To stay updated with the project latest changes, you can pull them from the repository : `git pull origin main`.

 ## Contact